samjulien/blog/_posts/2018-07-27-how-to-create-angular-apps-with-auth0-and-stackblitz.markdown

 With this knowledge, in "Applications", click on the button "Create Application".
 A modal titled "Create Application" will open up.
 We have the option to provide a `Name` for the application and choose its type.

-Let's name this app the same as the StackBlitz one `angularblitz` and choose `Single Page Web Applications` as the type:
+Let's name this app the same as the StackBlitz one `angular-cloud` and choose `Single Page Web Applications` as the type:

 <p style="text-align: center;">
   <img src="https://cdn.auth0.com/blog/create-secure-cloud-apps-with-auth0-and-stackblitz/6-create-application.png" alt="Auth0 Create Application view">